What is stakeholder analysis?

 The resulting stakeholder matrix gives an indication of what kind of engagement strategy is useful for each group of stakeholders.

-These stakeholders are highly influential but they don’t have a lot of interest, nor are they actively engaged in your project.
 Consider their objectives and keep them satisfied to ensure they remain strong advocates.
 Getting them off side poses a risk.

-These are your key stakeholders.
 They have a lot of influence and a strong interest in the outcomes.
 Manage these stakeholders well to build strong relationships and ensure you retain their support.
 Involve them in decisions and engage regularly.

-These stakeholders have a strong interest in your project but very little power to influence it.
 Anticipate their needs and keep these stakeholders informed to ensure their continued support.
 Consult on their area of interest and use their input to improve your chances of success.